 Exhausting ~ The next level up from tiring but with addedÂ sick children all night, work deadlines and minor disasters at home like washing machine failure.
 Has been known that all these things go wrong at once.

 Exhilarating ~ that moment when someone comments on how well behaved your children are.
-When someone says they admire you for what your doing.
+When someone says they admire you for what you’re doing.
 Those warm fuzzy moments when your child does something brilliant – you helped that child reach that point.

 Confidence Building ~ shopping in the local supermarket with just children can induce every lonely granny in the area to stop and talk to you, you even grow to like talking to strangers.
-It is a case of you simply have to just get on do what ever a partner would do so your confidence builds with out you knowing.
+It is a case of you simply have to just get on do whatever a partner would do so your confidence builds without you knowing.

 Empowering ~ my children has a walk to school week every year.
 Being a WSM (working single mum) it is impossible to do this.
-I am not an athlete to walk the 2 miles too school, then 2 miles back to get the car, to then get to work.
+I am not an athlete to walk the 2 miles to school, then 2 miles back to get the car, to then get to work.
 Nor do I have a time machine to do all that and get to work on time.
 I compromised and parked further away as having an ‘I walked to school’ sticker was of high importance to my two.
-Being brought up to be honest, it was not my kids fault to answer ‘no only up the hill’ when the teacher holding the prized stickers asked if we had walked.
+Being brought up, to be honest, it was not my kid’s fault to answer ‘no only up the hill’ when the teacher holding the prized stickers asked if we had walked.
 I suddenly had a moment of stance.
 I found myself defending my WSM label with honour.
 The children had their sticker and we were never questioned in following years.